nuxt/website-v2/content/en/guides/directory-structure/components.md

     BaseButton.vue
 ```

-However, if you want to keep the filename as `Button.vue`, then you can use the `prefix` option in the Nuxt config to add a prefix to all components in a specific folder.
+However, if you want to keep the filename as `Button.vue`, then you can use the `prefix` option in `nuxt.config` to add a prefix to all components in a specific folder.

 ```bash
 components/